Sotherly Hotels Inc. (SOHO) CEO Dave Folsom on Q1 2020 Results - Earnings Call Transcript

 Well, I don't think the cost restructuring or the restructuring of the organization necessarily will impact occupancy.
 I think it's a function of how we are going to run the hotels and it's really a function from every guest point of service that you may have from the front door to the front desk to the housekeeping, to food and beverage.
 I mean there is a host of things that will change going forward.
 Some of these will just to be mandated by the brands.
 Some will be internally generated.
 Some of them will be government focused.

 I can tell you, for instance, on the housekeeping level, you may think that all this extra hygiene protocols work might add cost.
-But what the industry is seeing is that if you are there for a two or three night stay, you will check into a room and it will have a seal on it, that will certify that it's been appropriately disinfected but you are not receive the same daily housekeeping service that you used to receive mainly because guests do not want strangers or housekeepers inside the room that they are staying in that could potentially infect them.
+But what the industry is seeing is that if you are there for a two or three night stay, you will check into a room and it will have a seal on it, that will certify that it's been appropriately disinfected but you are not going to receive the same daily housekeeping service that you used to receive mainly because guests do not want strangers or housekeepers inside the room that they are staying in that could potentially infect them.

 So you are not going to have the daily thorough housekeeping cleaning protocols that you used to see.
 And then when the guest checks out after a two or three day stay, you have a far lengthier cleaning and disinfecting routine for that room and it is prepared for a new guest.
 At the end, that's probably a pickup in terms of margin for us as the owner.
 That's an example.
 And there are a host of other things on the food and beverage side.
 I think you are going to see a different way to do in room food and beverage.

-What we are doing right now is for those areas where you have a continued food and beverage service where the guest orders and then the guest comes down and gets there food or beverage not delivered to them but they actually go and pick it up and take it back to their room.
-So it's a different cost structure to do that than it is the old way where you have a uniformed member of the hotel staff deliver in room food and beverage to the 40th floor of a tower.
+What we are doing right now is for those areas where you have a continued food and beverage service where the guest orders and then the guest comes down and gets their food or beverage not delivered to them but they actually go and pick it up and take it back to their room.
+So, it's a different cost structure to do that than it is the old way where you have a uniformed member of the hotel staff deliver in-room food and beverage to the 40th floor of a tower.

 Daniel Santos